mpollmeier/gremlin-scala/README.md

 The type of this traversal is `GremlinScala[Vertex :: Edge :: Vertex :: String :: HNil]`.
 If you now use the `path` step to iterate over all paths in the graph that match your traversal you will get an HList of type `Vertex :: Edge :: Vertex :: String :: HNil` for each route.
 For a working example see [PathSpec](https://github.com/mpollmeier/gremlin-scala/blob/tinkerpop3/src/test/scala/com/tinkerpop/gremlin/scala/PathSpec.scala)
 So you get compile time safety that the first element of this Path is a Vertex, the second is an Edge etc. In Gremlin-Java or Gremlin-Groovy you just get a `List[Any]` and you have to cast the elements, as you lost the types on the way.
 Big kudos to the awesome [shapeless library](https://github.com/milessabin/shapeless/) and Scala's sophisticated type system that made this possible.

+### Usage
+The easiest way is to clone the [examples project](https://github.com/mpollmeier/gremlin-scala-examples) and use the graph db of your choice.

+#TODO
 Gremlin-Scala for Tinkerpop3
 =============
 TODO